hdou533/A-simple-blog-with-JSON-server/README.md

 ### Possible Problems

-*json-server : 无法加载文件 ...\json-server.ps1，因为在此系统上禁止运行脚本。- it says json server cannot be loaded because it is forbidden to run script on the system*
+*json-server : cannot load ...\json-server.ps1, because it is forbidden to run script on this system*

 >1.
 Open PowerShell as adminstrator
 >2.
 Enter 'set-ExecutionPolicy RemoteSigned'